 We hope you enjoyed this quick discussion about compliance-focused and risk-focused approaches to occupational safety.
 As we said, please use the comments to share your own experiences and thoughts and stay tuned for more from us on this issue.

-Before you leave, don’t forget to download the FREE GUIDE TO EFFECTIVE EHS TRAINING, below.
+Before you leave, don’t forget to download the FREE GUIDE TO USING RISK-BASED APPROACHES FOR OCCUPATIONAL SAFETY MANAGEMENT, below.

 Free Download–Guide to Risk-Based Safety Management